Glossary hero image

 How to Improve Insulin Sensitivity Naturally

-1. Follow a Balanced Diet – Eat fibre-rich foods, lean proteins, and healthy fats to regulate blood sugar.
+1. Follow a Balanced Diet – Eat fiber-rich foods, lean proteins, and healthy fats to regulate blood sugar.

 2. Exercise Regularly – Strength training and high-intensity interval training (HIIT) improve insulin function.